-revenues and profitability of

-remained stable on average,

-although German companies

-displayed a more significant

-growth in net revenues,

-while Italian and UK firms

-Ebit margins were instead

-more homogeneous across

-countries and on average

-The Italian firms exhibited

-the lower incidence of

-short-term debt on total

-debt with respect to their

-still declining.

-European peers.
+In the first half of 2015 revenues and profitability of large European nonfinancial companies remained stable on average, although German companies displayed a more significant growth in net revenues, while Italian and UK firms exhibited a decrease in Roe.
+Ebit margins were instead more homogeneous across countries and on average still declining.
+The Italian firms exhibited the lower incidence of short-term debt on total debt with respect to their European peers.